-Whether you have a physical disability, learning disability, chronic health issue, temporary injury, difficult pregnancy or other condition, Office for Students with Disabilities (OSD) is here for you.
+Whether you have a physical disability, learning disability, chronic health issue, temporary injury, difficult pregnancy or other condition, Office of Accessibility is here for you.
 We’re focused on helping you transition to college life, providing access to programs and services, and supporting you throughout your college journey — all in a supportive, confidential setting.
 Come meet with us to discuss your needs and concerns, and feel free to bring a parent or guardian.
 They’re welcome here, too!

 Consider us your advocates.
 Under Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, LaGuardia Community College has a responsibility to make sure you have equal access and that your rights are not denied.
 And under

 , we work to prevent discrimination.
 (Find additional

 Title IX guidelines here

 Types of Accommodations and Services

 Testing accommodations may be provided to students who need more time on exams, assistance in reading or writing, a reduced-distraction environment or adaptive software and/or hardware.
 Tests are either administered in the OSD office or with accommodations provided by faculty.

 Please schedule testing accommodations two business days prior to an exam.

 Please remember to sign in to the exam book at the OSD.
 Also, please remind your professor during the class before the exam that you will be taking it with extra time.